 In 2013, I saw an advert for a lunchtime talk called ”Overcoming a sense of failure in academia“.
 I didn‘t go (had more important things to get on with, obviously), but the title stayed with me, and in 2016 I ran an event inspired by it, ”Overcoming a sense of academic failure“.
 That in turn gave rise to a workbook and a series of audio podcasts.
 You can download the PDF workbook here, and access the podcast episodes via the Oxford University Careers Service site here or (with slightly fuller episode summaries) from their podcasts site here (note the episodes display here in reverse order; start with “The feeling of failure”!).

-And, since for those of us who have grown up in academia, thinking about leaving it, or leaving only a few toes in it, can so often feel like failure, I‘m also including on this page a workbook I put together in collaboration with Oxford’s Careers Service on Portfolio careers: How to optimize and manage them.
-In case you don’t know the phrase, a portfolio career is basically a multi-stranded mixture of usually mostly freelance roles.
+And, since for those of us who have grown up in academia, thinking about leaving it, or leaving only a few toes in it, can so often feel like failure, I’m also including on this page a workbook I put together in collaboration with Oxford’s Careers Service on Portfolio careers: How to optimize and manage them.
+In case you don’t know the phrase, a portfolio career is basically a multi-stranded mixture of usually mostly freelance roles, sometimes with an anchor of part-time employment.
 It’s what I now have, and I like how it makes slightly haphazard heterogeneity sound so smart and proper!
 The workbook is full of tips and exercises to help you prepare for a portfolio career, or optimize it if you already have one.
 It includes material from Barrie Hopson and Katie Ledger’s excellent book And What Do You Do? and covers topics like finances, marketing, support networks, time management, and how to tell your story.
+I also wrote a little piece on the pleasures and the difficulties of managing a “portfolio career” for The Oxford Guide to Careers 2019, and another for the British Academy’s case study series on the career pathways of doctoral graduates.
+You can find the workbook and more resources on this topic on the Oxford Careers Service website here.

-If you’re interested in running or taking part in a failure-focused event, at your university or in some other context, you can read about what I offer on my Courses page, under the heading “Overcoming a sense of academic failure”.
+If you’re interested in running or taking part in a failure-focused event, at your university or in some other context, you can read about my workshop on “Overcoming a sense of academic failure” below.

 And finally, in the spirit of openness, and because writing a CV of failures is such a beautifully cathartic thing to do (I wholeheartedly recommend it to you), here’s mine.
 The idea of doing so comes from a 2010 piece in Nature by a lecturer in biomedical sciences (then postdoc), Melanie Stefan, and was popularized by economics professor Johannes Haushofer, whose meta-failure is that “This darn CV of Failures has received way more attention than my entire body of academic work”.